• Home

 Animated Group Portrait

 This is a short video introducing all members of Blauhaus in 2021.
-During the making proces, I kept the intro of The Love Boat in mind.
-Blauhaus is the studio space I'm sharing with 9 other creatives at Keilewerf 2.
+During the making proces, the intro of The Love Boat was used as an inspiration.
+Blauhaus is a studio space at Keilewerf 2.

 Silkscreening and Video